 Artwork must be presented in “ready to install” condition.
 The Gallery Coordinator may refuse to accept or display objects that are improperly prepared for display.

-Entry forms and artwork labels will be available when you drop off your work on February 1 or download a printable copy and bring it to the drop off.
+Entry forms and artwork labels will be available when you drop off your work on March 27 or download a copy and bring it to the drop off.
 All forms must be filled out completely or artwork will not be accepted.
 Each artwork entered must include a short inspiration statement that will be included on artist labels for work that is accepted into the exhibit.
 It is strongly recommended to bring a typed statement that we can attach to your contract.
 If you hand-write your statements please write legibly!

 Notification & Pickup of Artwork